Back to Health News & Stories

 • Medicate

 There are several medical reasons for decreased arousal or sex drive.
-You and your doctor can work together to find the best solution for you.
+You and your doctor can work together to find the best solution.

 If you're experiencing hormonal imbalance related to menopause, hormone therapy or bioidentical hormone replacement therapy can help.
 Treatment recommendations are customized to your specific needs.
-In addition, Virtua offers a program that provides specialized care for women experiencing pelvic discomfort or concerns related to sexual function.
+In addition, Virtua offers a sexual wellness program that provides specialized care for women experiencing pelvic discomfort or sexual dysfunction.

-If your sex life isn't what you want it to be, take the step to get it back on track.
+If your sex life isn't what you want it to be, we’re here to help you get it back on track.

 Schedule an appointment